lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

 * The functors of these terms are +, - and * respectively, and the arguments are 3 and 2.
 Other than the fact that the functors go between their arguments, these are ordinary Prolog terms and unless we do something special, Prolog will not actually perform any arithmetic.

 E.g.:-

     ?- X = 3+2.
     X = 3+2.

 * All that has happened here is that __X__ has been unified with 3+2.
 It has done what it typically does when __=/2__ is used - performed unification.
 Similarly:-

+E.g.:-

     ?- 3+2*5 = X.
     X = 3+2*5.